 Promise rings didn’t stop there though.
 During the Victorian and Georgian eras people gave something called acrostic rings as a form of a promise ring.
 Acrostic rings spelled out a word with gemstones, using the type of gemstone to represent a letter.
 So, a diamond might represent the letter D, a ruby the letter R, and so on.
 These rings were like secret, encoded messages, and gave birth to the whole “secret language of gems” concept.

-Meanwhile, some believe the earliest examples of promise rings date all the way to Roman times in second century B.C. where women would wear a promise ring during a courting phase, until a marriage could be announced.
+Meanwhile, some believe the earliest examples of promise rings date all the way to Roman times in the second century B.C. when women would wear a promise ring during a courting phase, until a marriage could be announced.
 It was a mandatory wait period.
-What’s the difference between a promise ring and engagement ring?
+What’s the difference between a promise ring and an engagement ring?
 Like an engagement ring, a promise ring was given as a symbol of the intention to get married, even though the marriage itself might not happen for several years!
+Even so, the wedding ring is set to replace the promise ring when the time comes.

 Betrothals, or a legally binding ceremony to be married were common too, and rings were often exchanged as a symbol of the betrothal commitment.
 These could be called an early version of the promise ring as well.
-Regardless of when or where the idea of a promise ring first originated, the general premise of promise rings has remained relatively consistent throughout the centuries.
-It boils down to a token and symbol of commitment, nothing more, nothing less.
+Regardless of when or where the idea of a promise ring first originated, the general promise ring meaning has remained relatively consistent throughout the centuries.

 What is a Promise Ring’s Meaning?

-Difference Between a Promise Ring and an Engagement Ring
+What is the Difference Between a Promise Ring and an Engagement Ring?

 However, when a promise ring is given, it may not even be a promise of marriage.
-It could just be a symbol of commitment between a couple indicating they love each other and want to be together.
+It could just be a symbol of commitment between a couple indicating they love each other and want to be together, solidifying a commitment that goes beyond dating casually or cohabitating.
 However, they don’t necessarily require a marriage ceremony as evidence of that commitment.
-If the couple does intend to marry someday, sometimes a promise ring might be considered a pre-engagement ring.
+If the couple does intend to marry someday, sometimes a promise ring might be considered a pre engagement ring.

 It’s a way for a couple to show their love for each other without breaking the bank, until such a time as they are ready to purchase an actual engagement ring.
+Wondering how to know the ring size for engagement purposes?
+Giving a promise ring before a proper engagement ring can help you narrow down ring size!
 Or it could symbolize some other kind of promise entirely and have nothing to do with romance or marriage at all!

 Are Promise Rings Only for Women?

-Not necessarily.
-Although it’s common for men to give women promise rings, that doesn’t mean it’s an unbreakable rule.
-Many couples decide to both wear a promise ring, sometimes even buying a matching set of rings for just that purpose.
+No – promise rings are not exclusively for women.
+Many couples decide to both wear an eternity ring together, sometimes even buying a matching set of rings for just that purpose.
 In fact, matching sets are becoming increasingly popular in today’s culture.
 Since promise rings are often much less of an investment than engagement rings, buying a ring for each partner to wear is more common than one might think, whatever the promise being made.

-Parents also sometimes buy promise rings for their children and friends sometimes buy promise rings to exchange with another friend as a token of lasting friendship.
+Parents also sometimes buy matching promise rings for their children and friends sometimes buy promise rings to exchange with another friend as a token of lasting friendship.
 There’s no rule that says men can’t receive and wear a promise ring too, although men usually prefer wearing more of a simple band rather than a dainty and intricate design.
+Just as there are engagement rings for small hands and very large hands, promise rings come in a large array of sizes to accommodate any wearer.

 Should You Wear Your Promise Ring Daily?

+It depends.
 This is a decision best left between you and the person you’ve given a promise ring to wear.
-Some couples wear their promise rings all the time, while others choose to only wear their promise rings on special occasions.
+Some couples wear their matching promise rings all the time, while others choose to only wear their promise rings on special occasions.
 It’s a personal, individual choice that’s between you and the recipient.
+Additionally, if you have a diamond promise ring or one with a precious gemstone, you may want to keep it safe and wear it on occasion.

 Is a Purity Ring the Same Thing as a Promise Ring?